Click on contents option to jump down to relevant section, or scroll down for whole document.

 12.3.
 Supervisory Committee

 After a Major Professor has been appointed, the Major Professor together with the student should arrange to have a Supervisory Committee formed and officially appointed.
-The necessary forms that need to be filled out and approved in order for a Supervisory Committee to be officially appointed are available in the Graduate Studies Office.
+To formalize these appointments, the student should report the names of these committee members to the Graduate Affairs Office.
 Constraints on the formation of the committee are discussed below.

 12.3.1 Master's Supervisory Committee.
-The Master's Supervisory Committee: (i) must have at least three members including the Major Professor; (ii) must have at least two members from the Physics department; (iii) may include one or more members from other departments in the College of Arts and Sciences; (iv) cannot include faculty who do not hold at least Master's directive status.
+The Master's Supervisory Committee: (i) must have at least three members with Graduate Faculty Status including the Major Professor; (ii) must have at least two members from the Physics department; (iii) may include one or more members from other departments in the College of Arts and Sciences; (iv) cannot include faculty who do not hold at least Master's directive status.

 12.3.2 Ph.D.
 Supervisory Committee.
 The Ph.D.
-Supervisory Committee: (i) must have at least five members including the Major Professor; (ii) must include one theoretical and one experimental physics faculty member; (iii) must include a representative of the College of Arts and Sciences from a department other than Physics; (iv) must have three members including the College representative who hold Doctoral directive status; (v) must include one member of the physics department outside of the students research area. (vi) Must have at least three members from the Physics Department.
+Supervisory Committee: (i) must have at least five members with Graduate Faculty Status including the Major Professor; (i.a) if a student has requested a co-chair with co-doctoral directive status, then the remaining supervisory committee must have at least four members with Graduate Faculty Status; (ii) must include one theoretical and one experimental physics faculty member; (iii) must include a representative of the College of Arts and Sciences from a department other than Physics, and this representative must have tenure; (iv) must include one member of the Physics Department outside of the student's research area. (v) Must have at least three members from the Physics Department.

 To qualify for a Master’s degree, a student has two options.
 One, the student may obtain an in-flight, or course-based, Master’s degree, or two, the student may obtain a thesis-based Master’s degree.